The Medieval Castle In Bucks County, PA - Fonthill

 Mansion tours are guided.

-You could spend a couple of hours.
+You could spend a 1-2 hours exploring here.

 There is limited access inside the castle due to the steep stairs and narrow, uneven passages.